 John: I was at the civil law subcommittee when they killed SB 1017.
 You need to know there is a lot of interest in the bill and I think there is a great possibility that it could become law in the next year.

-We are excited to share with you that after yesterday's adjournment of the House of Delegates, we can finally report that the in-state tuition bill HB1356 (Rep. Ramadan) that would strip DACA holders of in-state tuition and HB 1328 (Rep. Cole) that would have required public school principals to inquire about and report to the state the immigration status of children, have been left in committee where they have died by not being heard before crossover.
+We can finally report that the in-state tuition bill HB1356 (Rep. Ramadan) that would strip DACA holders of in-state tuition and HB 1328 (Rep. Cole) that would have required public school principals to inquire about and report to the state the immigration status of children, have been left in committee where they have died by not being heard before crossover.